nickatomlin/simulating-memory/README.md

 **Note 5/24/2026**: We are currently developing additional tooling to make it easier to run our benchmark and compute human-model similarity scores on new models.
 Stay tuned!

+## License

+Code is released under the MIT License.
+Benchmark data is released under CC BY 4.0.

 ## Citation
 ```
 @misc{wang2026simulatinghumanmemorylanguage,